Dr James R McLaughlan

 Profile

-He joined the ultrasound and instrumentation research group in the School of Electronic and Electrical Engineering at the University of Leeds in 2010, where he was working as part of multidisciplinary team engineering therapeutic microbubbles for the treatment of colorectal cancer.
-This work is currently undergoing pre-clinical testing with an aim towards ‘first in man’ studies.
+In 2010, he joined the Ultrasound and Instrumentation Research Group within the School of Electronic and Electrical Engineering at the University of Leeds.
+There, he worked as part of a multidisciplinary team engineering therapeutic microbubbles for colorectal cancer treatment—a technology currently undergoing preclinical testing with the goal of advancing to ‘first in man’ studies.

 Responsibilities